yuxuanzhuang/batter/README.rst

 It extends the original `BAT.py <https://github.com/GHeinzelmann/BAT.py>`_ package with the support of membrane proteins and single-leg ABFE protocols.

-ABFE runs in ``batter`` follow a single-component design that applies :math:`\lambda`-dependent Boresch restraints, uses the simultaneous decoupling/recoupling (SDR) protocol with both the interacting and dummy ligands present, and employs soft-core electrostatics and van der Waals potentials to ensure smooth coupling/decoupling.
+ABFE runs in ``batter`` follow a single-component design that applies lambda-dependent Boresch restraints, uses the simultaneous decoupling/recoupling (SDR) protocol with both the interacting and dummy ligands present, and employs soft-core electrostatics and van der Waals potentials to ensure smooth coupling/decoupling.

 ``batter`` supports resuming interrupted runs and flexible system definitions via modular YAML configuration files.
-Job submission is highly parallelized, with each :math:`\lambda`-window executed as an independent job.
-For example, 10 ligands × 24 :math:`\lambda`-windows yields **240** jobs submitted concurrently to your scheduler.
+Job submission is highly parallelized, with each lambda-window executed as an independent job.
+For example, 10 ligands × 24 lambda-windows yields **240** jobs submitted concurrently to your scheduler.